 Driving on the Isle of Skye

 Driving on the Isle of Skye was fairly easy, once we were used to driving our rental car on the left.
 If your Scotland road trip includes driving on the Isle of Skye, here are two things to be aware of:

 - There are sheep everywhere on the Isle of Skye and can often be found walking along the road or crossing.
 Drive defensively with caution.

 - A lot of the Isle of Skye has singletrack roads, meaning the road is only wide enough for one car.
 There are plenty of passing zones, that do become wide enough for two cars.
 At times you may need to reverse to the closest passing zone to let a vehicle by.
 We found getting out early in the morning made driving much easier with less traffic!

-The Old Man of Storr is an Isle of Skye must see!
+The Old Man of Storr hike one of the best hikes on the Isle of Skye and is a must-do!
 While you can see it from the highway, we highly recommending doing the Old Man of Storr hike, even with kids.
 Our kids loved climbing on the rocks near the top.

-Even coming back down, you’ll be rewarded with more stunning views.
-This really is one of the Isle of Skye hikes not to be missed.
+Even coming back down the Old Man of Storr trail, you’ll be rewarded with more stunning views.
+This really is one of the best Isle of Skye hikes – it’s not to be missed.